enpit/fleux/README.md

     )
 }

-// Use the `withState` HOC to have your component consume a value from the store. const CounterDisplayWithState = withState('counter')(CounterDisplay);
+// Use the `withState` HOC to bind store keys to your component. const CounterDisplayWithState = withState('counter')(CounterDisplay);

-// For a component to be able to alter data in the store, it can use a corresponding setter function. const CounterButton = function ({setCounter}) {
+// Your components receive setter functions that can be used to write to store keys const CounterButton = function ({setCounter}) {
     return (
         <button onClick={() => setCounter((counter) => counter+1)}>Count</button>
     )
 }

-// Again, just use `withState`, which injects the setter prop into your component. const CounterButtonWithState = withState('counter')(CounterButton);
+const CounterButtonWithState = withState('counter')(CounterButton);

 // Define your app and include the stateful components.